Sam-Osian/PFD-toolkit/docs/getting_started/load_and_screen.md

 filtered_reports = screener.screen_reports(user_query=user_query)
 ```

-`filtered_reports` returns a DataFrame, only containing reports that matched your query.
+`filtered_reports` returns a filtered version of your original DataFrame, only containing reports that the LLM believed matched your query.

+!!! note
     For more information on Screening reports, see [Screening relevant reports](../screener/index.md).

+In the next page, we'll go through how to discover recurring themes in these screened PFD reports.